TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 16/Acts 16.31.md

 ---

-And they said, Believe on the Lord Jesus, and thou shalt be saved, thou and thy house.
+They said, "Believe in the Lord Jesus Christ, and you will be saved, you and your household."